 University of South Australia

 Professor Procter is Chair: Mental Health Nursing and leader of UniSA’s Mental Health and Suicide Prevention Research Group.
 He is a former member of the writing team for Australia’s National Suicide Prevention Strategy (LiFE Framework) and the Steering Committee for the Commonwealth Ombudsman’s Own Motion Investigation into Suicide and Self-Harm across the Australian Immigration Detention Network.
 In addition to many other activities Professor Procter is an advisor to Australia’s National Suicide Prevention Taskforce and Australia's National Representative to the International Association for Suicide Prevention (IASP) to 2023.

 Samuel endeavours to always amplify the voice of real people's experiences in mental health to change healthcare systematically.
 He is invested in the change occurring respectfully and with the knowledge of who the change serves in front of mind.

-Charlie joined LGBTIQ+ Health Australia (formerly LGBTI Health Alliance) in 2015 and has led work on the National Mindout project.
+Charlie is the Ambassador Program Manager at R U OK?.
 Charlie has studied at the Australian College of Applied Psychology, Curtin University and UNSW.
 Their combined 20 years of experience in counselling, community work, health promotion and team management gives them a holistic approach to their work and a diverse understanding of issues affecting the social services, health and welfare sectors in Australia.
 Preferred pronoun: they/them